nutanix/terraform-provider-nutanix/README.md

 > For the 1.6.1 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.4 pc2022.1.0.2 and pc2021.9.0.4.

+> For the 1.7.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc2022.6, pc2022.4 and pc2022.1.0.2.

 ### note
 With v1.6.1 release of flow networking feature in provider, IAMv2 setups would be mandate.
 Also, there is known issue for access_control_policies resource where update would be failing.
 We are continuously tracking the issue internally.

+with v1.7.0 release of user groups feature in provider, pc version should be minimum 2022.1 to support organisational and saml user group.

 ## Foundation
 > For the 1.5.0-beta release of the provider it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1